Hover over the buttons to see the contents of each page.

 This effect can only occur once every 5s.

 The damage increase C6 brings varies greatly.
-It can range from being a minimal increase to a sizeable one depending on how Lisa is being played.
+It can range from being a minimal increase to a sizable one depending on how Lisa is being played. |

-Constellations Afterword
+Constellation Afterword

-Are any of Constellations “necessary” to use/play Lisa?
+Are any Constellations “necessary” to use/play Lisa?

 If the aim of reading this guide is to discern if C[X] Lisa can be a starting point to use Lisa, then, objectively, these scenarios can be when she is C0, C2, C4, or C6.